sk2111/tech-docs/tech-docs/docs/tech/deployment/Section 2/slide3.md

 To solve these problems, k8's provides higher level abstractions on top of pods like `ReplicaSets, Deployments, Services, StatefulSets, Storage etc.,`

-To give you a brief overview of different parts in k8's
+To give you a brief overview of different concepts in k8's

 1. Pods
 2. Deployments